API Reference

 - Returns:

-The scalar value as a Python object (str, int, or float).
+The scalar value as a numpy scalar or a Python string.

 - Return type: